-These condensed consolidated half year financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting ("IAS 34").
+These condensed consolidated financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting ("IAS 34" as issued by the IASB).

-The disclosure requirements of IAS 34 are based on the assumption that the reader of the half year financial statements is doing so together with the most recent consolidated financial statements.
+The disclosure requirements of IAS 34 are based on the assumption that the reader of the condensed consolidated financial statements is doing so together with the most recent consolidated financial statements.

-The half year financial statements do not include all information required for a complete set of IFRS financial statements and should therefore be read in conjunction with the annual consolidated financial statements as at and for the year ended 30 September 2018.
+The condensed consolidated financial statements do not include all information required for a complete set of IFRS financial statements and should therefore be read in conjunction with the annual consolidated financial statements as at 30 September 2018.